-At June 30, 2011, the amount reported as cash in State Treasury reflects the Authority's relative position in the State's investment pool and amounted to \$5,493,261.
-A portion of the State's investment pool is invested in auction rate securities collateralized by student loans guaranteed by the federal government.
-The Authority's allocated share of the adjustment to increase the carrying value of the State's auction rate securities to their fair value at June 30, 2011 amounted to \$178,882, which is included in interest and investment income in the accompanying statement of revenues, expenses, and changes in net assets.
+At June 30, 2013, the amount reported as cash in State Treasury reflects the Authority's relative position in the State's investment pool and amounted to \$5,757,608.

+At June 30, 2012, a portion of the State's investment pool was invested in auction rate securities collateralized by student loans guaranteed by the federal government.
+The State settled its position in these auction rate securities during the year ended June 30, 2013.
+The Authority's allocated share of the adjustment to record the gain on the final settlement amounted to \$52,007, which is included in interest and investment income in the accompanying statement of revenues, expenses and changes in net position.